I am desperately trying to help bees in my garden. They

 Good luck and enjoy.

 Site Owner's comment: That's lovely Sarah, thank you!
 I also have a small garden, and agree that you can still help bees, even in small spaces.
-For more gardening for bees tips, see this page
+I know, I too have a small garden!

 ALL RIGHTS RESERVED.